-Wake Forest University is a private, nonprofit school in the suburban setting of Winston-Salem, North Carolina.
-Wake Forest was founded in 1834 and the school presently has around 8,947 students a year, which includes 5,472 undergraduates.
-Wake Forest provides housing for students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
+Wake Forest University is a private, nonprofit college in the suburb of Winston-Salem, North Carolina.
+Wake Forest was founded in 1834.
+The college currently enrolls around 8,947 students per year, including 5,472 undergrads.

 ---|---|